Get in Touch

 If you’re interested, you can read our previous post to learn more about the differences between spot testing and continuous monitoring.
 For our purposes, what’s important to remember is that these two approaches have different underlying price models.

-Cost Factors When Purchasing Commercial IAQ Monitors
+Cost Factors When Choosing Commercial IAQ Monitors

 If you do decide to follow the current industry best practice and invest in IAQ monitors, you should make sure to ask any vendor you’re dealing with about the following features - which could sometimes be priced separately: